- Guinea is a small coastal country in West Africa.

 - To purchase your Malamba (a local sugar cane brew) upon a stunning sandy beach, you’ll need to bring a few Guinean francs!

 - French is the official language of Guinea, although many native languages are still spoken here.

 - They grow coffee beans, rice, pineapples and palm kernels, rear cattle and produce timber.

 - The country’s industry consists of gold, diamonds, bauxite, alumina refining and light manufacturing.

 - It exports alumina, gold, diamonds, bauxite and coffee.

 - The international dialling code for Guinea is +224.

-Do you know any fun or interesting facts about Guinea you’d like to share here?
-Let us know in the comments section below!
+Do you know any fun facts about Guinea?
+Share them in the comments below!